 Would you prefer this training in-house?
 Please email us to discuss email@example.com

-Compartmentation subdivides the building into areas of manageable risk, to provide adequate means of escape, and to provide fire separation for adjoining buildings.
+Compartmentation is an essential part of fire safety design as it subdivides a building into areas of manageable risk, to provide adequate means of escape, and to provide fire separation for adjoining buildings.

 The fire resistance of a fire compartment wall or floor is defined in time in minutes and requires fire integrity and fire insulation.